 Stories from Matthew Bell

-I studied Chinese history at the University of Vermont.
+By way of background, I studied comparative religion and Chinese history at the University of Vermont.
 That led me to Mandarin language classes and UC Berkeley's Graduate School of Journalism, and then to KQED Radio in San Francisco.
-From there, I started freelancing for The World and joined the team here in Boston in late 2001.
+From there, I started freelancing for The World and joined the team full-time here in Boston in late 2001.

 I've been blessed to be able to cover a huge range of stories for The World.
-But some of the most memorable ones involved taking a trip on a Louisiana shrimping boat in the Gulf of Mexico, traveling with a Palestinian family from Gaza whose infant boy received life-saving heart surgery in Israel, and meeting North Korean refugees in the South Korean capital.
+But some of the most memorable ones involved taking a trip on a Louisiana shrimping boat in the Gulf of Mexico, covering events in Egypt during the so-called Arab Spring, and meeting North Korean refugees in Seoul, South Korea.
 I've reported on foreign policy in US presidential politics, the rise and fall of the Muslim Brotherhood in Egypt, and housing demolitions in Shanghai.
 I'd rather be playing drums for The Roots, but that position is filled quite competently for the time being.
 So, I'm sticking with radio.